infotroph/efrhizo/ReadMe.md

 This is a Stan-based analysis of the root volumes of perennial bioenergy grasses, as observed by minirhizotron imaging at the EBI Energy Farm (Urbana IL) between 2009 and 2014.

-A manuscript describing this project was submitted to Ecological Applications on 2016-12-05, and the corresponding version of this repository is tagged [`ecolapp_sub1`](https://github.com/infotroph/efrhizo/releases/tag/ecolapp_sub1).
-Changes since then are detailed blow-by-blow in the [project log](efrhizo-log.md) and summarized here for editor/reviewer convenience.

-* 2016-12-07: ReadMe updates.
+A manuscript describing this project is in preparation and will be submitted to Plant and Soil in January 2017.
+Email chris@ckblack.org if you'd like a copy of the current draft.

 Raw images and the pixel-by-pixel tracing data are not stored here -- those live on the DeLucia fileserver.
 The primary "raw" data in this repository are the WinRhizo datafiles, which contain total length/area/volume and average width for each image, plus summaries of each root that are currently thrown out before analysis.
 I will include images and raw traces in the full data+script package, which will be made available on [Dryad](http://datadryad.org) at the time the manuscript is accepted.